StoryBeeBooks/cangrant/PRE_SUBMISSION_CHECKLIST.md

 **Required:** Public URL

 **Options:**
-- Create simple website: privacypolicy.cangrant.ca
+- Create simple website: privacypolicy.My-Grants.ca
 - Use GitHub Pages
 - Use services like Termly or iubenda